 A couple of years after that a chance reunion with my high school friend Michel Valin led to employment, and eventual partnership, in his typesetting/graphic design company.
 It was a great job but sadly, towards the end of our sixth year of operation, the growing popularity of desktop publishing had taken such a heavy toll on our business that we reluctantly agreed to close our shop.
 In the year that followed I worked for a number of design firms on a salaried, and freelance basis.

 Ready to give up the freelance life for a “stable” job with a regular paycheck, I made the decision to follow in the footsteps of my wife Karen, who at the time was working as a registered nurse.
 A year of prerequisite classes and two, very tough, years of nursing school later, I was working as an RN.

 My nursing career began in the ER, but I eventually moved to the operating room.
 I had been working as a nurse for ten years when our friends Jeff and Leslie Cohen told Karen and I how they had begun to sell their artwork via the internet.
 Excited by the prospect Karen and I decided to give it a try ourselves, and quickly discovered it was possible.
 The following year was spent working days in the OR, and painting at night and on weekends.
 By the close of that year I had been accepted into my first gallery.
 The income from that gallery, combined with my internet sales had reached a point that I felt confident to take the leap and begin to paint full-time.

 That was twelve years ago.
-I am currently represented by five fine art galleries in the United States, and my work is housed in numerous private and corporate collections domestically and internationally.
+I am currently represented by four fine art galleries in the United States, and my work is housed in numerous private and corporate collections domestically and internationally.